mhaber/HertieDataScience/README.md

 **Late submission of assignments**

-...For each day the assignment is turned in late, the grade will be reduced by 10% (e.g. submission two days after the deadline would result in 20% grade deduction).
+For each day the assignment is turned in late, the grade will be reduced by 10% (e.g. submission two days after the deadline would result in 20% grade deduction).

 **Attendance**

-...Students are expected to be present and prepared for every class session.
+Students are expected to be present and prepared for every class session.
 Active participation during lectures and seminar discussions is essential.
 If unavoidable circumstances arise which prevent attendance or preparation, the instructor should be advised by email with as much advance notice as possible.
 Please note that students cannot miss more than two sessions.
 For further information please consult the Examination Rules §4.

 **Academic integrity**

-...The Hertie School of Governance is committed to the standards of good academic and ethical conduct.
+The Hertie School of Governance is committed to the standards of good academic and ethical conduct.
 Any violation of these standards shall be subject to disciplinary action.
 Plagiarism, deceitful actions as well as free-riding in group work are not tolerated.
 See Examination Rules §11.

 ### General Readings
 If you want to understand how to use R as a programming language then this is a great place to start if R is your first programming language: